Welcome to Reception

 In Maths, we will continue to develop our understanding of numbers to 10, focusing on 6-10, understanding the composition of these numbers and comparing these numbers to each other.

 In Phonics we will revisit the sounds we have learnt, practising how to form the letters correctly and will continue to learn new sounds.
 These sounds become more complex so please refer back to the Phonics information we shared with you and revisit how to say the digraphs and trigraphs.
-You can find lots of helpful information here https://home.oxfordowl.co.uk/phonics-videos/ Books will vary over the course of the term as we revisit the sounds and words we have learnt.
-Reading books will be collected in on a Thursday and changed on Friday.
-Children will have the opportunity to read in class everyday with an adult, please ensure their reading packs are in school everyday.
+You can find lots of helpful information here https://essentiallettersandsounds.org/parents/ and you can find the videos to see how to pronounce each sound here:

 PE is on a Wednesday and will be indoors, however as children will be in PE kit all day, please ensure they are wearing trainers and always have a warm, waterproof coat for playing out and lunchtime.
-A gentle reminder that children should not wear jewellery and earrings need to be removed on PE day.
+A gentle reminder that children should not wear jewellery and earrings must be removed on PE day.
 Fleeces can be worn in class as an additional layer of warmth due to the open windows and doors.
 Fleeces can be left at school throughout the week on your child’s peg.

 Autumn 2

-This term we will continue to learn new phonic sounds and continue to develop the skills of blending.
+We will continue to learn new phonic sounds and continue to develop the skills of blending.
 This is a very important skill in learning to read.
 Children will initially say each letter sound in the words and blend them together to read the words.
 Each child has a plastic zippy wallet Reading Pack.
 Please ensure this is in school each day as children will read throughout the week and books will be changed on Friday.
 You will also have a red Reading Record where we will write the name of the current reading book for that week.
 Please aim to read each day with your child to enable them to build their confidence and will eventually read the words on sight as they will be familiar with the text.
 You can comment in the Reading Record to let us know how you get on.

 Children will also be able to practise spellings and phonics using Spelling Shed.
 You can access this for free on a browser or download the app.
 Your child’s login details will be stuck into the front of the Reading Record.